StackVista/stackstate-docs/setup/agent/kubernetes.md

     helm repo update
    ```

-2. Deploy the StackState Agent, Cluster Agent and kube-state-metrics to namespace `stackstate` using the helm command below.
+2. Deploy the StackState Agent, Cluster Agent, Checks Agent and kube-state-metrics to namespace `stackstate` using the helm command below.
    * `<STACKSTATE_RECEIVER_API_KEY>` is set during StackState installation.
    * `<STACKSTATE_RECEIVER_API_ADDRESS>` is specific to your installation of StackState.